-With the help of the Tata Consultancy Services (TCS) example in the previous chapter we got a working knowledge on how Futures trading works.
+With the Tata Consultancy Services (TCS) example in the previous chapter, we got a working knowledge of how Futures trading works.
 The futures trade example required us to go long on TCS futures as the expectation was that the TCS stock price would increase in due course.
-Further we decided to square off the contract the very next day for a profit.
-However, if you recall, right at the beginning of the example we posed a very important question, let me rephrase and repost the same for your ready reference.
+Further, we decided to square off the contract the very next day for a profit.
+However, if you recall, right at the beginning of the example, we posed a fundamental question; let me rephrase and repost the same for your ready reference.

-A rational to go long on TCS was built – the thought was that TCS stock price had over reacted to the management’s statement.
+A rational to go long on TCS was built – the thought was that TCS stock price had overreacted to the management’s statement.
 I expected the stock price to increase in due course of time.
-A directional view was established and hence a futures trade was initiated.
-Now, the question was – anyway the expectation is that the stock price will go higher, why should one bother about buying futures and why not the stock in spot market?
+A directional view was established, and hence a futures trade was initiated.
+The question was – anyway, the expectation is that the stock price will go higher, why should one bother about buying futures and why not the stock in the spot market?

-In fact buying futures requires one to enter a digital agreement with the counterparty.
-Besides, a futures agreement is time bound, meaning the directional view has to pan out within the specified time period.
-If it does not pan out within the specified time (as in the expiry) then one has to suffer a loss.
+In fact, buying futures requires one to enter a digital agreement with the counterparty.
+Besides, a futures agreement is time-bound, meaning the directional view has to pan out within the specified time period.
+If it does not pan out within the specified time (as in the expiry), one has to suffer a loss.
 Contrast this (futures buying) with just buying stock and letting it reside in your DEMAT account.
 There is no obligation of an agreement or the pressure of time.
 So why does one really need futures?
 What makes it so attractive?
 Why not just buy the stock and stay oblivious to the stock price and the time?

-The answers to all these questions lie in the ‘financial leverage’ which is inherent in financial derivatives, including futures.
-Leverage as they say is a true financial innovation, if used in the right context and spirit leverage can create wealth.
+The answers to all these questions lie in the financial leverage inherent in financial derivatives, including futures.
+As they say, Leverage is a true financial innovation; if used in the right context and spirit, leverage can create wealth.
 Without much ado, let us explore this angle of futures trading.

 4.2 – Leverage in perspective

 Leverage is something we use at some point or the other in our lives.
-It is just that we don’t think about it in the way it is supposed to be thought about.
+We don’t think about it in the way it is supposed to be thought about.
 We miss seeing through the numbers and therefore never really appreciate the essence of leverage.

 Here is a classic example of leverage – many of you may relate to this one.

-A friend of mine is a real estate trader, he likes to buy apartments, sites, and buildings holds them for a while and then sells them for a profit at a later stage.
-He believes this is better than trading in equities, I beg to differ – I could go on and on debating this, but maybe some other time.
+A friend of mine is a real estate trader; he likes to buy apartments, sites, and buildings, hold them for a while, and then sell them for a later stage.
+He believes this is better than trading inequities, and I beg to differ – I could go on and on debating this, but maybe some other time.

 Anyway, here is a summary of a recent real estate transaction he carried out.
-In November 2013, Prestige Builders (popular builders in Bangalore) identified a piece of land in South Bangalore and announced a new project – A luxurious apartment complex with state of the art amenities.
+In November 2013, Prestige Builders (popular builders in Bangalore) identified land in South Bangalore.
+They announced a new project – A luxurious apartment complex with state of the art amenities.
 My friend jumped in and booked a 2 bedroom, hall, and kitchen apartment, expected to come up on the 9th floor for a sum of Rs.10,000,000/-.
-The project is expected to be completed by mid 2018.
-Since the apartment was just notified and no work had started, the potential buyers were only required to pay 10% of the actual buy value.
+The project is expected to be completed by mid-2018.
+Since the apartment was just notified, and no work had started, the potential buyers were only required to pay 10% of the actual buy value.
 This is pretty much the norm when it comes to buying brand new apartments.
 The remaining 90% was scheduled to be paid as the construction progressed.

-Fast forward to Dec 2014, my friend had a potential buyer for his apartment.
+Fast forward to Dec 2014, and my friend had a potential buyer for his apartment.
 Being a real estate trader, my friend jumped into the opportunity.
-A quick survey revealed that the property value in the area had appreciated by at least 25% (well, that’s how crazy real estate is in Bangalore).
-So my friend’s 9th floor apartment was now valued at Rs.12,500,000/-.
+A quick survey revealed that the area’s property value had appreciated by at least 25% (well, that’s how crazy real estate is in Bangalore).
+So my friend’s 9th-floor apartment was now valued at Rs.12,500,000/-.
 My friend and the potential buyer struck a deal and settled on the sale at Rs.12,500,000/-.